bootandy/dust/README.md

 # Dust
 du + rust = dust.
-A rust alternative to du
+Like du but more intuitive

 ## Install